AdobeDocs/commerce-cloud-tools/src/pages/docker/setup/initialize-docker.md

 # Initialize Cloud Docker

-Cloud Docker for Commerce is one of the packages in the Cloud Suite for Commerce designed to deploy and manage local Adobe Commerce Docker environments for both cloud and on-premises projects.
+Cloud Docker for Commerce is one of the packages in the Cloud Suite for Commerce designed to deploy and manage local Adobe Commerce projects into Docker environments.

 <InlineAlert variant="success" slots="text"/>